ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/01-upper-bounds.md

 The closed-form solutions for these recurrence relations are
 $O(\log(n))$ and $O(n\log(n))$, respectievly.
-Recurrence relations are discussed further in @sec:recur-relations.
+Recurrence relations are discussed further in @sec:analysis-3:recurrences.

 ### Advanced algorithm analysis